frederic-perez/AmE-dictionary/data/dictionary.md

 __white elephant__ _n_ :two: A possession that provides few benefits and is an inconvenience or a financial burden to maintain.
 __white line__ _n_ (appliances)
 __white paper__
+__white supremacist__ _n_ One who believes that white people are racially superior to others and should therefore dominate society.
 __white whale__ _n_ Small northern whale that is white when adult.
 __white-hot__ _adj_ :two::hammer: _Gustafson will be at the white-hot center of that quest._
 __white-knuckle ride__